Thursday, July 7, 2016

 “I had to ask myself the following questions: "Is it reasonable to assume that a kind, just, loving, moral God has such blatant disregard for the sanctity of marriage (and life itself) that He would have his humble servant slain for refusing to take another man’s wife as his own?
 Or, is it more likely that a mortal man lied?"

 The answer to his question is obvious.
 How could any reasonable Christian believe plural marriage was a spiritual revelation, rather than seeing it for what it actually was - the smarmy excuse of a pedophile?
 If plural marriage was God’s plan, why would he tell Smith to keep it secret?
-Jesus’ direction to his first century apostles was that, even though their message was unpopular, they were to ‘preach it from the housetops!’
-(Matthew 10:27) If plural marriage was God’s plan, why did the Mormon Church abandon it in 1890, just when governments started making laws banning the practice?
+Jesus’ direction to his first century apostles was that, even though their message about the kingdom was unpopular, they were to ‘preach it from the housetops!’
+(Matthew 10:27) If plural marriage was God’s plan, why did the Mormon Church abandon it in 1890, right when governments started making laws banning the practice?
 Since when does God allow himself to be dictated to by the Supreme Court?

 In 1844 a group of devout Mormons grew disgusted with Smith’s plural marriage ideas, as well as his business practices, and they started their own sect of Mormonism.
 They set up a newspaper called the Nauvoo Expositor.
 Its first and only issue came out June 7, 1844, detailing some of Smith’s fornications as well as his bank and real estate swindles.
 Smith declared them apostates and had the press destroyed and the building burned.